 I’ve discussed this with two other Jewish women lawyers in the center of the gun debate: Robyn Thomas and Nina Vinik, executive director and senior counsel, respectively, of the Legal Community Against Violence, which tracks gun legislation nationwide.
 “Firearms are, in fact, one of the least regulated industries in this country,” Vinik says.
 Guns, for example, can rarely be traced as cars are, by serial numbers and ownership registration.

 Froman has been quoted as saying that she essentially agrees with the Brady Campaign Against Gun Violence, the NRA’s arch-nemesis, that we should “keep guns out of the hands of criminals and the mentally deranged.”
 I ask how she would make sure that happened.
 “Well, we need the government to enforce the laws that are on the books,” she tells me, echoing a bottom-line NRA position.
-I point out that the NRA is also trying to dissolve existing laws.
+I point out that the National Rifle Association is also trying to dissolve existing laws.

 Forget about existing laws, I say.
 In an ideal world, how would she make sure that criminals and the insane did not get guns?
 For the first time in our conversation, an answer fails to roll off her tongue.
 She pauses and begins repeating something about “enforcing laws on the books.”
 I ask about the legal loopholes that the NRA has advanced that allow anyone to purchase used guns in certain venues without completing a background check.
 Those are special cases, she tells me, and boasts that the NRA essentially wrote the law that gave us background checks in the first place.